 Wet Cell Battery: These are the cheapest and most common batteries found in the market today, and are available in numerous sizes.
 You can’t go wrong with wet cell batteries, but the big negative with them is that they need periodic maintenance and proper charging.
 Overcharging can boil out the electrolyte in them and warp the plates, while under charging will leave sulfate on the plates which reduces storage capacity.
 The maintenance consists of periodic gravity checks using an hydrometer, periodic equalization charges to remove sulfate from the individual battery plates, and careful monitoring of electrolyte levels to make sure the plates are covered (make sure to use distilled water only when maintaining electrolyte levels).
 All things considered, wet cell batteries work great and are well worth the cost.
 With proper care and maintenance, they will provide many years of reliable service.

-AGM Battery: In sharp contrast with wet cells, AGMs require no maintenance or watering as they are sealed.
+AGM Battery: In sharp contrast with wet cells, AGMs batteries, like those made by Lifeline, require no maintenance or watering as they are sealed.
 AGM batteries are still technically lead-acid batteries, but the electrolyte in them is encased in a fibrous glass mat that can’t be spilled.
 Since AGMs contain no liquid they are practically impervious to freeze damage and can be mounted on their side, an important benefit for some battery and storage compartments.
 Most AGMs, like those made by Lifeline, also have very thick positive plates and can suffer more discharge cycles.
 More importantly, they charge up to five times faster and have a slower self-discharge rate, about 1 to 3 percent a month.
 Unfortunately, AGM batteries cost two to three times more than a regular wet cell battery, but the benefits to your solar power system make them well worth the cost.

 Wiring: Choosing the right size wire for your solar power system is critical.
 Undersized wiring will reduce the efficiency of your system, and with environmental factors already working against your system, you obviously want to avoid this.
 Many professional installers use 10/2 wire (the number “10” refers to the gauge of the wire and “2” refers to the number of wires) to connect the solar panels to the combiner box, and 8/2 wire to connect the combiner box to the charge controller, and the charge controller to the battery.
 This approach will work for most solar power systems installed in all but the largest RVs with the largest systems, but you should still size the wiring in your system by using a tool like Blue Sea’s excellent Circuit Wizard.